 The P2P process flows in two directions: upstream and downstream.

-Upstream lies procurement, where tasks like supply chain management, vendor relationship development, strategic sourcing and contract management are used to set the stage for maximum return on investment by standardizing practices and codifying pricing, terms, and mutual obligations between buyers and suppliers.
+Upstream lies procurement, where tasks like supply chain management, vendor relationship development, strategic sourcing and contract management are used to set the stage for maximum return on investment by standardising practices and codifying pricing, terms, and mutual obligations between buyers and suppliers.
 These processes can be fine-tuned to ensure every purchase made is visible, legitimate, and made with the best possible vendor, with the best possible payment terms, and the least risk exposure.

 Downstream, accounts payable handles post-contractual workflows and the actual receipt, verification, and payment of vendor invoices in a timely manner.
-These processes represent an important opportunity to capture additional savings and value, both directly (early payment discounts) and indirectly (optimized workflows that eliminate human error, delays, and fraud that could lead to damaged relationships as well as late payments, fines, etc.).
+These processes represent an important opportunity to capture additional savings and value, both directly (early payment discounts) and indirectly (optimised workflows that eliminate human error, delays, and fraud that could lead to damaged relationships as well as late payments, fines, etc.).

-Maximizing AP Value Creation with Automation, Analytics, and AI
+Maximising AP Value Creation with Automation, Analytics, and AI

 Every company will have its own unique interpretation of what constitutes best practices for accounts payable.
-That said, small businesses eager to compete effectively in a challenging and complex global marketplace will benefit from prioritizing three practices of growing import in the age of digital transformation: Automation, Artificial Intelligence (AI), and Analytics.
+That said, small businesses eager to compete effectively in a challenging and complex global marketplace will benefit from prioritising three practices of growing import in the age of digital transformation: Automation, Artificial Intelligence (AI), and Analytics.

 Investing in a cloud-based, comprehensive procurement solution like PurchaseControl is one of the most effective ways to apply those best practices to your entire P2P process.

 Consider these benefits: